LIFSHallym/LIFSResearchBlog/_drafts/2020-02-11-git-commands-enough-to-excel-in-your-team.md

 Simply a hub where developers store their projects and network with like minded people using git.
 To learn more see github pages here https://git-scm.com/book/en/v2

-Having stated this difference clearly, let me show you a few commands to get you started with using github.
+Having clearly stated this differences, let me show you a few commands to get you started with using github.

-Like some other computer programs git takes a lot of time to master, not enough time before members of your team start hasten you to push the latest code and soon you are on your way to causing everyone pain.
+Like some other computer programs git takes a lot of time to master, not enough time before members of your team begin to hasten you to push the latest code and soon after you are on your way to causing everyone pain.
 Let's talk about how to avoid this scenario which actually was a personal experience.

 ### WHAT YOU NEED TO KNOW
  ```bash